How to Make a Music Streaming App Like Spotify?

 Now you understand how to develop a music streaming app.
 But the price issue still remains.
 So…

 The Cost of Developing Your Spotify Clone

 Now we have to think over the cost to create a music app.
-Of course, we cannot show you a catalog or tell you how much you should pay (at least, with certainty), because the price is not a universal value, it won’t work this way.
-Determining your potential cash investment needed to implement music app development, one has to think through a lot of different details including experts’ rates, the project complexity, etc.
+Of course, we cannot show you a catalog or tell you how much you should pay (at least, with certainty) because the price is not a universal one, it doesn't work this way.
+To determine the potential cash investment needed to implement music app development, one has to think through a lot of different details including experts’ rates, the project complexity, etc.

 But there is also good news: nobody forbids us to list all the pricing aspects and try to figure out the limits of your music application development expenses.

 You have various options to reduce your spending on app creation, one of them is a Minimum Viable Product (at least, as a preliminary step).
 What does it mean?
 It’s quite easy: create a product with simplified functionality, such as:

 Updatable music database

 Musical advice based on the user's tastes (Spotify app calls it "Music Discovery")

 When choosing the agency, try to find specialists who have sufficient experience to make a high-level application.
 However, experience is not the only factor, which forms the final price of the company assistance.
 The location of the experts is of great importance too.
 The diagram below visually explains what we mean, it’ll help you sort the issue out when planning your app development.